Sean has been in the industry of gardening and landscaping since 2006. He is also a certified arborist that specializes in plant health.

 Vinegar can be used as a relatively safe household weed killer without causing significant harm to people, animals, and the environment when used correctly.
 Vinegar is effective due to its ability to draw moisture out of foliage.

 Household vinegar may have to be used in combination with other household items, like salt and dish detergent, to kill mature weeds.
-Horticultural grade vinegar has a much higher acetic acid content, but should be used only if household vinegar fails to kill targeted weeds.
+Horticultural grade vinegar has a much higher acetic acid content but should be used only if household vinegar fails to kill targeted weeds.

 How Vinegar Kills Weeds

-Household & Horticultural Vinegar
+Household vs. Horticultural Vinegar

-Horticultural Grade Vinegar
+Horticultural Grade Vinegar: